doszyja/openlp-remote-database/docs/PROJECT_RULES.md

   - Local UI state: useState/useReducer
   - Global state: Context API (only if needed)
 - **Forms**: Use controlled components, validate before submit
+  - Use React Hook Form for form management
+  - Handle async data loading with useEffect and form.reset()
+  - Initialize defaultValues on mount, reset when async data arrives
 - **API Calls**: Centralize in service layer, use typed API client
+- **Verse Handling**:
+  - Verses are stored as a single string in the backend (XML or plain text)
+  - Use `verseParser.ts` utilities to parse verses for display
+  - Parse verses into individual editable boxes in forms
+  - Combine verses back to string format before saving
+  - Preserve verse_order from OpenLP when parsing/combining

 ### Sync Tool